kamilburda/gimp-export-layers/sections/Customizing-Export.md

 -------------------------------------------

 To include or exclude layers from the export according to specific criteria, press the "Add Constraint..." button and select one of the available constraints.
-As with procedures, you can enable, disable or remove constraints as needed.
+As with procedures, you can enable, disable, reorder, edit or remove constraints as needed.
-Adding the same constraint multiple times is possible, but will have no effect.
+Adding the same constraint multiple times is also possible.

 Currently, only several built-in constraints are supported.
 Future versions will allow specifying custom constraints.